GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/Unrecognised-S2E3-From lesson to session plan.md

 - What are the steps to designing a session of a course?
 slides_url: https://hackmd.io/@nyTtT/r1tHvVR4w#/76
 teaching: 10
-title: S2E3-From lesson to session plan
+title: From Lesson to Session Plan

 ---